Estimated reading time: 4 minutes

 3. Reward Those Who Remain

-If you do lose some of your top talent, take the opportunity to promote and re-engage those who choose to stay.
-Let them know that you appreciate their commitment and loyalty, and that they are critical to rebuilding the organization.
+If you do lose some of your top talents, take the opportunity to promote and re-engage those who choose to stay.
+Let them know that you appreciate their commitment and loyalty and that they are critical to rebuilding the organization.
 Let them feel a sense of ownership in the direction that you are going now, and give them the freedom to implement new ideas.

 If you’ve lost some of your super-star employees, those who may have previously been overshadowed may now feel better about expressing their ideas.